Charles Pahud de Mortanges: Early life

 De Mortanges was the son of Sophia Kol from the family of Bank Vlaer & Kol financiers and Charles Ferdinand Pahud de Mortanges, a military officer overseeing the Dutch colonies.
-He and his elder sister were raised by their mother, after their father died in 1903.
-From early ages, de Mortanges was fascinated with horse riding and military, and in 1915 was accepted to the Royal Military Academy.
-After graduating with honors on 12 August 1918 he was assigned to The Hague regiment, where in 1919 he became a horse riding instructor.
-In 1922 he was noticed by K.F.
-Quarles van Ufford who headed the sports section of the Dutch military.
-Van Ufford became his mentor and enlisted him to the riding school of the Dutch cavalry in Amersfoort, where de Mortanges later worked as instructor between July 1925 and October 1927.
+He and his elder sister were raised by their mother after their father died in 1903.
+From an early age, de Mortanges was fascinated with horse riding and the military, and in 1915 he was accepted to the Royal Military Academy.
+After graduating with honors on 12 August 1918, he was assigned to The Hague regiment, where in 1919 he became a horse riding instructor.
+In 1922 he was noticed by K. F. Quarles van Ufford, who headed the sports section of the Dutch military.
+Van Ufford became his mentor and enlisted him to the riding school of the Dutch cavalry in Amersfoort, where de Mortanges later worked as an instructor between July 1925 and October 1927.
 In 1924 he was selected for the national Olympic team.